Mathematics and Statistics Directory

 Prashant Sansgiry has served as associate dean of College of Science since August 2012.
 He has been a Coastal faculty since August 1990; he is a professor in Department of Mathematics and Statistics.
 He also served as chair of Mathematics and Statistics department for nine years before becoming associate dean.
 For the last six years, he has served as AP Calculus Reader for College Board.
 He has a bachelor’s degree in chemical engineering from Indian Institute of Technology, Kharagpur, India, and a Ph.D. in mathematics from University of Wyoming.
 During his free time you can find him playing tennis at the River Front Tennis Center in Conway.

-James Solazzo, Ph.D., Associate Provost-Assessment and Accreditation, Professor of Mathematics
+James Solazzo, Ph.D., Vice President for Student Success, Enrollment Management, and Student Affairs, Professor of Mathematics

 James Solazzo served as chair of the Department of Mathematics and Statistics from 2012 to 2017, when he was named associate provost.
 He has been a Coastal faculty member since 2004.
 His areas of specialty are operator theory, frame theory and financial mathematics.
 He also involved at the national level in promoting undergraduate research in the mathematical sciences.
 During Fall 2014 he participated in re-writing the South Carolina State Standards in Mathematics for K-12.
 He is currently involved in assisting K-5 educators in Horry County work the with new standards.
 Solazzo earned a Bachelor of Science in mathematics from SUNY Stony Brook in 1992, a Master of Science in mathematics from the University of Houston in 1996, and a Ph.D. in mathematics from the University of Houston in 2000.
 From 2000-2004 he worked at the University of Georgia as a post-doctoral fellow in the Vertical Integration Graduate Research Experience (VIGRE) which is funded by the National Science Foundation.